dan-da/hd-wallet-addrs/README.md

 # Installation and Running.

-PHP's gmp and mcrypte extensions are required.
+PHP's gmp and mcrypt extensions are required.
 Here's how to install on ubuntu.
 ```
  sudo apt-get install php5-gmp php5-mcrypt
 ```